icatproject/icat.oaipmh/README.md

-# icat_skeleton: A simple Hello World style example component for ICAT
+# icat_oai: An OAI-PMH interface for ICAT Server

 General installation instructions are at http://www.icatproject.org/installation/component

-Specific installation instructions are at http://www.icatproject.org/mvn/site/icat/skeleton/${project.version}/installation.html
+Specific installation instructions are at http://www.icatproject.org/mvn/site/icat/oai/${project.version}/installation.html

-All documentation on icat_skeleton may be found at http://www.icatproject.org/mvn/site/icat/skeleton/${project.version}
+All documentation on icat_oai may be found at http://www.icatproject.org/mvn/site/icat/oai/${project.version}